 The Essentials of Teaching Business English Online and In Person

 Teaching Business English is an ESL niche that focuses on business terminology and related topics as well as corporate culture.
-It is often taught onsite to employees of large companies, but you could even teach private English classes or teach Business English online.
+It is sometimes taught onsite to employees of large companies, but you can also teach private English classes or teach Business English online.
 Here, we’ll delve into the basics of teaching Business English, including where it’s taught, what activities to use in these types of classes, and some general tips to make your experience a positive one.

 What does it mean to teach Business English?